 View Photo Gallery

-Job Openings: Osceola County has the following open positions: Animal Control Custodian, Animal Control Office Manager/Deputy Animal Control Officer PT, Assistant to Equalization Department PT, C.O.A.
-Home Health Aides PT, C.O.A.
-Homemakers PT, E.M.S.
-Paramedic, and Jail Corrections Officer PT.
+Job Openings: Osceola County has the following open positions: Assistant in Equalization & Coordinator's Offices; Animal Control Office Manager/Deputy Animal Control Officer PT; C.O.A.
+Cook PT; C.O.A.
+Home Health Aides PT; C.O.A.
+Homemakers PT; 77th District Court Clerk FT; E.M.S.
+Paramedic FT; Jail Corrections Officers FT & PT; Sheriff Deputy/Court Officer-Bailiffs PT; and Sheriff Road Patrol Deputy FT.
 For further details, see Employment in the Government section.

 Volunteers for Boards and Commissions: Osceola County citizens can volunteer to serve on over a dozen boards, committees, or commissions.
-Learn more about each of these opportunities and how to participate.
+You can learn more about these boards, committees, and commissions by reading the program bio sheet and volunteer by completing the Boards and Commissions Appointment Application filed under County-Administrative (Employment, Appointment, Surveys) in the Forms & Worksheets section of the website.